MobiliyaTechnologies/WebApp/README.md

 Once webApp is ready need to configure following to see Data as well reports :

-1.Need to create campus or else you cant assoicate PI server
+* Need to create campus or else you cant assoicate PI server

-2.Assoicate campus with pi server.
+* Assoicate campus with pi server.

-3.Add premise level power BI report urls to see reports in REPORTS section on dasboard.
+* Add premise level power BI report urls to see reports in REPORTS section on dasboard.

-4.Add campus level powerBI report urls to see reports on dashboard.
+* Add campus level powerBI report urls to see reports on dashboard.

-5.Add building  level powerBI report urls to see reports on dashboard drill down view.
+* Add building  level powerBI report urls to see reports on dashboard drill down view.

-6.Add feedback  powerBI report url to see reports on feedback page.
+* Add feedback  powerBI report url to see reports on feedback page.

-7.Add azureML subscribtion detials to see prediction reports.
+* Add azureML subscribtion detials to see prediction reports.

 ## Deployment

-Follow the ARMTemplate guidelines to deploy this project on Azure.
+ * Follow the ARMTemplate guidelines to deploy this project on Azure.